AshQTan/graf/overview/user_flows.md

 1. **Open app**: dashboard loads showing `MiniGraphWidget` tiles of active graphs, sorted by recency.
 2. **Tap a graph**: full `GraphCanvas` opens with existing points visible.
 3. **Drop a point**: tap the canvas. `PointInspector` slides up.
-Optionally type a quick note or tag.
+Optionally type a quick note, tag, or select a custom image marker.
 4. **Save**: point is committed.
 Canvas updates.
 Total interaction: **< 10 seconds**.
 5. **Insight nudge** *(optional)*: after saving, a subtle toast or banner surfaces a relevant insight: *"You've been in the high-energy quadrant 4 days in a row."*